mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/tutorials.md

 <div class="buttonarray">

- <a href="dev-guide/addon-development/tutorials/modifying-web-pages-url.html">Modify Web Pages Based on URL</a>
+ <a href="dev-guide/addon-development/tutorials/modifying-web-pages-url.html">Modify Web Pages</a>
- <a href="dev-guide/addon-development/tutorials/modifying-web-pages-tab.html">Modify the Current Web Page</a>
+ <a href="dev-guide/addon-development/tutorials/modifying-web-pages-tab.html">Modify the Active Web Page</a>
  <a href="dev-guide/addon-development/tutorials/open-a-web-page.html">Open a Web Page</a>
  <a href="dev-guide/addon-development/tutorials/list-open-tabs.html">Get the List of Open Tabs</a>
  <a href="dev-guide/addon-development/tutorials/listen-for-page-load.html">Listen for Pages Loading</a>
- <a href="dev-guide/addon-development/tutorials/adding-toolbar-button.html">Add a Button to the Toolbar</a>
+ <a href="dev-guide/addon-development/tutorials/adding-toolbar-button.html">Add a Toolbar Button</a>
  <a href="dev-guide/addon-development/tutorials/adding-toolbar-content.html">Create a Toolbar</a>
  <a href="dev-guide/addon-development/tutorials/display-a-popup.html">Display a Popup</a>
  <a href="dev-guide/addon-development/tutorials/adding-menus.html">Add a Menu Item to Firefox</a>
  <a href="dev-guide/addon-development/tutorials/add-a-context-menu-item.html">Add a Context Menu Item</a>
- <a href="dev-guide/addon-development/tutorials/network-requests.html">Make a Network Request</a>
- <a href="dev-guide/addon-development/tutorials/user-prefs.html">User Preferences</a>
- <a href="dev-guide/addon-development/tutorials/storage.html">Local Storage</a>

 </div>